dimanikulin/fva/FVADocMD/MULTIMEDIAIRSYSTEMS.md

 Moreover, not ordinary people only, but also the businesses might find Multimedia IR systems useful due to their professional needs.
 For example, there might be different professions who access the photos or images often in their everyday work activity, such as:

-## Professional that need in Multimedia IR systems
+## Professional's needs in Multimedia IR systems
 * photographers that provide their services to companies;
 * journalists who work with camera to create multimedia news content;
 * people of different professions who need access to images, like medical professionals searching for medical images or architects requiring the image examples to create the buildings;